 b) Film sector (film production, exhibition, and distribution including related services/products) FDI up to 100% allowed on the automatic route with no entry-level condition.

 FDI up to 100% is permitted on the automatic route in the mass rapid transport system in all metros Transit System including associated real estate development.

-FDI up to 100% is permitted for development of integrated townships including houses, commercial Development premises, hotels, resorts, city and regional level urban infrastructure facilities such as roads and bridges, mass rapid transit system; and manufacture of building materials.
-Development of land and providing allied infrastructure will form an integral part of township’s development.
+FDI up to 100% is permitted for the development of integrated townships including houses, commercial Development premises, hotels, resorts, city and regional level urban infrastructure facilities such as roads and bridges, mass rapid transit system; and manufacture of building materials.
+Development of land and providing allied infrastructure will form an integral part of the township?s development.
 FDI in this sector would be permissible with prior Government approval.

 FDI up to 74% is permitted with prior Government approval Operation of a satellite.

-The government has reiterated prohibition of foreign direct investment gambling & betting (FDI) / foreign technical collaboration (FTC) in any form in lottery business, gambling, and betting sector.
+The government has reiterated the prohibition of foreign direct investment gambling & betting (FDI) / foreign technical collaboration (FTC) in any form in the lottery business, gambling, and betting sector.